MaheshYTech/WebServer/README.md

    4. Images   [Folder]
    5. Files    [Folder]

-   Files to be  Download from [GITHUB DIYANA] Folder
+   Files to be  Downloaded from [GITHUB DIYANA] Folder

    1. sales.7z (this is sample file to show demo)

    Create One Folder [Sales] under [DIYANA] on your local system. extract all files from sales.zip to [SALES] folder.

-   run Webserver.exe from  [DIYANA] on your local system.
+   run Webserver.exe from  [DIYANA] from your local system.

+   if its ask for dependency files. download other files from source folder , compile and build exe under visual studio 2019, and copy it to local  [DIYANA] folder. and run it.

    open browser (Chrome or firefox)

    type or copy paste url
    http://127.0.0.1:8080/Sales/Index.html